knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 !!! note

      The experiment was run on Minikube and the [hey](https://github.com/rakyll/hey) tool was used for generating the traffic.
-     For more on the hey tool and the sample app we use in the post check the section [Autoscale Sample App - Go](../../../../../docs/serving/autoscaling/autoscale-go/README.md).
+     For more on the hey tool and the sample app we use in the post check the section [Autoscale Sample App - Go](../../../../../docs/serving/autoscaling/autoscale-go/).

-Initially activator when get a request in it sends stats to the autoscaler which tries to scale from zero based on some initial scale (default 1):
+Initially activator when receives a request, sends stats to the autoscaler which tries to scale from zero based on some initial scale (default 1):

 ```
   ...